kavya732156/infidata-week4/README.md

 Day3 :(23-09-2021) - Intrduction to Naive-bayes and its formulas.
 1 to 5  photos were included.

-Day 4:(24-09-2021)-  Naive-Bayes Implementation  with example iris.csv file is used.
+Day 4:(24-09-2021)-  Naive Bayes Gaussian alrorithum Implementation  with example.